 'This will free up surfaces in the rest of the kitchen, but we also see the island as an opportunity to have extra ovens or specialist appliances such as a teppanyaki, wok burner or BBQ grill,' adds Neil Lerner.

 4. Define a breakfast bar with a change of level

-'Whether freestanding or built-in within the island, breakfast bars can be designed in the same material as the rest of the countertops to give the space a cohesive feel.
+'Whether freestanding or built-in, breakfast bars can use in the same material as the rest of the countertops to give the space a cohesive feel.

-'Alternatively, splitting the two areas with different materials, quartz and wood for instance, and elevating the breakfast bar slightly above the surface will help zone the kitchen,' says Melissa Klink, Harvey Jones Head of Design.
+'Alternatively, splitting the two areas with different materials – quartz and wood for instance – and elevating the breakfast bar slightly above the surface will help zone the kitchen,' says Melissa Klink, head of design at Harvey Jones.